Choose an Encryption Algorithm

 If you are encrypting lots of data, you should encrypt the data using a symmetric key, and encrypt the symmetric key with an asymmetric key.

 Encrypted data cannot be compressed, but compressed data can be encrypted.
 If you use compression, you should compress data before encrypting it.

 The RC4 algorithm is only supported for backward compatibility.
 New material can only be encrypted using RC4 or RC4_128 when the database is in compatibility level 90 or 100.
 (Not recommended.)
 Use a newer algorithm such as one of the AES algorithms instead.
 In SQL Server 2012 (11.x) and higher material encrypted using RC4 or RC4_128 can be decrypted in any compatibility level.

 Repeated use of the same RC4 or RC4_128 KEY_GUID on different blocks of data will result in the same RC4 key because SQL Server does not provide a salt automatically.
 Using the same RC4 key repeatedly is a well-known error that will result in very weak encryption.
 Therefore, we have deprecated the RC4 and RC4_128 keywords.
 This feature will be removed in a future version of Microsoft SQL Server.
-Do not use this feature in new development work, and modify applications that currently use this feature as soon as possible.
+Avoid using this feature in new development work, and plan to modify applications that currently use this feature.